-At Eastfield Primary School in the UK, the children sing along to rap songs about fractions, record video news stories for their journalism course and show their parents videos of their achievements when they get home.
+At Eastfield Academy in the UK, the children sing along to rap songs about fractions, record video news stories for their journalism course and show their parents videos of their achievements when they get home.
 These are just some of the new initiatives introduced by the school since it got itslearning one month ago.

 Mr. Duey’s educational rap videos on YouTube may be painful viewing for many teachers, but it’s hard to argue with the enthusiasm they inspire in learners.
-Since teachers at Eastfield Primary School started showing the videos in class and including them alongside homework assignments, the children have been heard singing the lyrics – that describe basic maths tasks, like deriving percentages from fractions – as they go about their days.
+Since teachers at Eastfield Academy started showing the videos in class and including them alongside homework assignments, the children have been heard singing the lyrics – that describe basic maths tasks, like deriving percentages from fractions – as they go about their days.

 “The students love Mr. Duey,” says Deputy Head John Murdin.
 “It’s tremendous that itslearning enables us to embed the video directly into the course page or assignment.
 This way the video looks exciting, there’s no waiting, and the children don’t go to YouTube to watch it – they stay within the learning platform.
 That’s one of the great things about itslearning.
 Children can use digital tools they’re used to, like YouTube, messaging and discussion forums, in a safe environment.”